+86-512-65963935

 The rotation of the rotor is transferred to the rear wheel through gears or chains, driving the vehicle forward.
 Meanwhile, the controller can adjust the current's magnitude and direction, thereby controlling the motor's speed and direction, achieving precise control of the vehicle.

-Based on structure and installation position, electric bike motors can be divided into brushed motors, brushless motors, hub motors, and external motors.
+Based on structure and installation position, electric bike motors can be divided into brushed motors, brushless motors, ebike rear hub motors, and external motors.
 The characteristics and usage scenarios of various motors are as follows:

 Brushed Motors